grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### err-mimir-missing-metric-name

-This non-critical error occurs when Mimir receives a write request containing a series without metric name.
+This non-critical error occurs when Mimir receives a write request that contains a series without a metric name.
-The metric name is required for each series.
+Each series must have a metric name.
+Rarely it does not, in which case there might be a bug in the sender client.

 > **Note**: Invalid series are skipped during the ingestion, and valid series within the same request are ingested.